SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Related Work

-\textbf{Video Temporal Grounding (VTG)} focuses on localizing temporal segments in untrimmed videos that correspond to natural language queries~\cite{qu2024chatvtg, lin2023univtg, chen2021end, xu2022point}.
-Benchmarks such as QVHighlights~\cite{lei2021detecting}, Charades-STA~\cite{gao2017tall}, and TACoS~\cite{regneri2013grounding} frame this as identifying the start and end times of queried events, typically through \textit{Moment Retrieval (MR)} or \textit{Highlight Detection (HD)}.
-While these datasets have driven advances in temporal reasoning, they generally annotate only a \textit{single event instance} per query, assuming one relevant action per video.

-\textbf{SVAG} extends this formulation to the \textit{object level}, requiring models to jointly perform detection, tracking, and temporal localization of all entities satisfying the query.
-A single query may thus correspond to multiple distinct objects or time intervals, reflecting real-world scenarios where several actors perform the same action at different times.
-This multi-instance, temporally compositional structure bridges the gap between event-level and instance-level understanding.
+\textbf{Video Temporal Grounding (VTG)} focuses on localizing temporal segments in untrimmed videos that correspond to natural language queries~\cite{hannan2024rgnet, hannan2025revisionllm, qu2024chatvtg, lin2023univtg, chen2021end, xu2022point}.
+Benchmarks such as QVHighlights~\cite{lei2021detecting}, Charades-STA~\cite{gao2017tall}, and TACoS~\cite{regneri2013grounding} frame this as identifying the start and end times of queried events through Moment Retrieval or Grounded question answering~\cite{hannan2025docslm}.
+While these datasets have driven substantial advances in temporal reasoning, they annotate only a single event instance per query and discard the spatial extent of actors entirely, making it impossible to evaluate whether a model knows \textit{who} is performing the action, only \textit{when} it occurs.
+SVAG extends this formulation to the object level, requiring models to jointly perform detection, tracking, and temporal localization for all entities satisfying the query.
+A single query may correspond to multiple distinct actors or non-contiguous time intervals, reflecting real-world scenes where several people perform the same action at different moments.
+This multi-instance, temporally compositional structure is precisely the capability that VTG benchmarks cannot probe, and that embodied perception systems require.